virtualzx-nad/customer_flow/cluster_setup/setup_pulsar.md

 OpenJDK 64-Bit Server VM (build 25.222-b10, mixed mode)

-**Increase Java heap size**
+**Set Java heap size**

-Here we increase the max heap size in Java to 800M
+Here we set the max heap size in Java to 800M to accomodate a t2.micro instance
 ```
 echo 'export _JAVA_OPTIONS="-Xms400m -Xmx800m"' >> ~/.bashrc
 ```
-*Note that this is setup for t2.micro and should be increase for larger instance types!!!*
+*Note that this should be increase for larger instance types!!!*

 **Install ZooKeeper**